Hizoul/lunn/exam/examprep.md

 - Multi-class linear separability
 	- there exists c linear discriminant functions such that each x is assigned to a class
 - Multi-class Perceptron (Slide 44)
+- Histogram
+	- data binning leads to loss of information
+	- number of buckets increases exponentially with data dimensionality (feature amount) hence amount of records to classify also exponentially grows

 ## MLP and Backpropagation
 - MLP (Multi-layer Perceptron)